Discover more from Let's Not Be Trash

 Irving was in his late 50’s or early 60’s.
 He was 5’8 with a slender build and brown skin.
 He had bushy black hair, with an ever-growing spattering of grey, and his face wore the look of someone whose life had been a constant struggle.
 There was no way to look at him and not wonder what led to his primary residence being the floor of a train station in lower manhattan.
 Most days you would find him lying down casually at the foot of the steps with a newspaper or two by his feet.
 Sometimes he would be asking for money, but mostly he read his papers and people watched.

-It’s been a couple of years now, and he’s not there anymore, I’m not sure where he is, how he’s doing, or what our small interactions meant to him, but I still remember him.
-As sad as it is to say, Irving may well be nothing but a footnote in my life, a name, and face that will soon fade away, a question that is never answered, a life with a question mark for an ending.
+It’s been a couple of years now, and he’s not there anymore, I’m not sure where he is, how he’s doing, or what our small interactions meant, but I still remember him.
+As sad as it is to say, Irving may well be nothing but a footnote in my life, a name, and face that will soon fade away, with no one left to mourn him.
 While our particular relationship may stand out, Irving’s story is not that special.
 Every single day in New York, thousands of Irvings are navigating through the streets.
 Most of them will die, and no one will know or care.

-On any given day, there are half a million people sleeping on our streets, staying in homeless shelters, or struggling to find a place to rest their heads.
-With the current housing and rent crisis we’re currently facing, that number is about to explode!
+On any given day, there are more than half a million people sleeping on our streets, staying in homeless shelters, or struggling to find a place to rest their heads.
+With the current housing and rent crisis, that number is about to explode!

 You walk past them all of the time, so desensitized by their presence that it barely registers as a problem anymore.
 Not just you, we all do, we look right past the people who have fallen on hard times, we turn a deaf ear to their pleas for help, we groan in frustration as they block our walkways and smell up our streets.
 They no longer exist, they are not human, and with no humanity to respect, we easily forget that not too long ago, these were people who laughed, loved, lived, and had a story to tell.
 A story that took a sharp left turn, but was nonetheless a story.